sjimhdez/radio-player-page/README.md

 ### Multilingual Interface

-Player interface available in **11 languages:** English (US), Spanish, Spanish (Mexico), Russian, Dutch, Romanian, Swedish, Galician, Danish, German, Portuguese (Brazil).
+Player interface available in **12 languages:** English (US), Spanish, Spanish (Mexico), Russian, Dutch, Romanian, Swedish, Galician, Danish, German, Portuguese (Brazil), Italian.
 Automatic language detection based on browser settings, with fallback to English.

 ---

 ## WordPress Blocks

-Two WordPress blocks let you surface schedule and radio show information inside regular WordPress content, using the Block Editor:
+Three WordPress blocks let you surface schedule, radio show, and on-air information inside regular WordPress content, using the Block Editor:

 - **Radio Schedule block** (`radplapag/schedule`) – Displays the complete weekly schedule for a selected radio station, with configurable day ordering and optional descriptions.
 - **Radio Shows List block** (`radplapag/programs-list`) – Displays all radio shows for a selected station, including featured images, descriptions, and broadcast times.
+- **Now Playing block** (`radplapag/now-playing`) – Displays the radio show currently on air for a selected station, plus the next show if it starts within 10 minutes.
+Renders empty on the front end when nothing is on air.

-Both blocks read live from the same radio station and radio show data used by the player pages, so there is nothing to keep in sync manually.
+All three blocks read live from the same radio station and radio show data used by the player pages, so there is nothing to keep in sync manually.

 ---